fireinrain/github-trending/TrendsHist.md

 ## Html

+* 【2025-09-10】[MonkeyGG2 / monkeygg2.github.io](https://github.com/MonkeyGG2/monkeygg2.github.io) - Feature-rich games site with 150+ games.
+Can be easily deployed with a proxy.
 * 【2025-09-02】[ArjanCodes / examples](https://github.com/ArjanCodes/examples) - All the code examples I use in my videos
 * 【2025-08-31】[MonkeyGG2 / monkeygg2 github io](https://github.com/MonkeyGG2/monkeygg2.github.io) - Feature\-rich games site with 150+ games  Can be easily deployed with a proxy
 * 【2025-08-30】[vimichael / make-windows-pretty](https://github.com/vimichael/make-windows-pretty) - Some tools I used for making Windows 11 look nice.